Friendseeker/MATH340-UBC/notes.md

 Modern computer are both time efficient and space efficient at doing matrix operations.
-Therefore, what if simplex algorithm can be represented with matrix and iterated with matrix operations.
+Therefore, what if simplex algorithm can be represented with matrix and iterated with matrix operations?
 This leads to the revised simplex algorithm.

-Also, sometimes, say if we have entering variable, we only need the coefficients of entering variable and current basic solution to choose the leaving variable via ratio test.
+In addition, sometimes, say if we have entering variable, we only need the coefficients of entering variable and current basic solution to choose the leaving variable via ratio test.
 In fact, a matrix approach allows selective computation of coefficients, which is another motivation.

-The writing will break Revised Simplex Algorithm as different subproblems, then assemble them together.
+The writing will break Revised Simplex Algorithm as different subproblems, then assemble them together to form the complete algorithm.

 ### Subproblem 1: Represent pivoting with augmented matrix & matrix multiplication